Implementing Our Brand

 In-house printing in black and white is most appropriate with consideration of discretionary spending.

 Communications provides support with in-house colour printing of publications intended for the general public.
 Submit a request using this form.
 A maximum limit of 1 000 copies is specified although exceptions may apply to documents such as trial versions or special projects.
+Programs / sites / services may be responsible for costs associated with special printing requirements (i.e. POLY PAPER costs are approx. $2/letter size sheet).

 Outsourced Printing (by a vendor)